 I actually hate most of my so-called friends and social life, it is just showing off doing expensive sports badly and uptight dinner parties with superficial chit-chat – which all centers around people trying to big themselves up, boasting about their job, holidays, what ridiculous but facebook friendly thing they are doing for charity, or some unnecessary gadgets that inform the world of how far people jog.
 Who on earth is interested in how far around some city park someone has jogged?

-I really miss unwinding and having fun, having a pint or two down the pub with some relaxed banter.
+I really miss unwinding and having fun with normal friends, having a pint or two down the pub with some relaxed banter.
 Cheap or even free activities are fine with me, a game of cards or a kick around.
 Keeping up appearances and only mixing with the ‘right sort’ of people is boring and tiring, they are basically all wankers up their own arses, which forces me to become a wanker up my own arse.

 Linda and I are prepared to step off the never-ending conveyor belt of ‘we are doing better than you’, if everyone else will do the same?
-It makes sense to call a truce, otherwise where will this all end?
-Who is really winning from all of this?’.
+It makes sense to call a truce, otherwise where will this all end, who is really winning from all of this?’.

 A spokesman for the British Treasury, Sir Malcolm Harvey-Baxter explains that, ‘ A truce on one-upmanship is absolutely out of the question.
-Publicly stating that cheap or even free activities are a good way for the middle class to spend their time is downright dangerous talk.
+Publicly stating that cheap or even free activities are a good way to spend your time is downright dangerous talk.
 Advertisers have spent 100s of millions of pounds tricking the aspiring middle classes that trying to outdo each other through conspicuous consumption of the most fashionable goods and services is the only true route to happiness.
-One-upmanship is the back bone of our economy and Facebook and Twitter are helping things along nicely, by herding competitive consumer sheep towards….I mean by helping people freely express and share their unique lifestyle choices.
+One-upmanship is the back bone of our economy and Facebook and Twitter are helping things along nicely, by herding the consumer sheep towards the next fad….I mean free thinking humans, towards their next unique lifestyle choice.